openstack/pbr/doc/source/index.rst

 AUTHORS and ChangeLog
 ---------------------

-Why keep an AUTHORS or a ChangeLog file, when git already has all of the information you need.
-AUTHORS generation supports filtering/combining based on a standard .mailmap file.
+Why keep an `AUTHORS` or a `ChangeLog` file when git already has all of the information you need? `AUTHORS` generation supports filtering/combining based on a standard `.mailmap` file.

 Manifest
 --------

-Just like AUTHORS and ChangeLog, why keep a list of files you wish to include when you can find many of these in git.
-Manifest generation ensures almost all files stored in git, with the exception of '.gitignore', '.gitreview' and '.pyc' files, are automatically included in your distribution.
-In addition, the generated 'AUTHORS' and 'ChangeLog' files are also included.
+Just like `AUTHORS` and `ChangeLog`, why keep a list of files you wish to include when you can find many of these in git. `MANIFEST.in` generation ensures almost all files stored in git, with the exception of `.gitignore`, `.gitreview` and `.pyc` files, are automatically included in your distribution.
+In addition, the generated `AUTHORS` and `ChangeLog` files are also included.
 In many cases, this removes the need for an explicit 'MANIFEST.in' file

 Sphinx Autodoc
 --------------

-Sphinx can produce auto documentation indexes based on signatures and docstrings of your project- but you have to give it index files to tell it to autodoc each module.
-That's kind of repetitive and boring.
+Sphinx can produce auto documentation indexes based on signatures and docstrings of your project but you have to give it index files to tell it to autodoc each module: that's kind of repetitive and boring.
 PBR will scan your project, find all of your modules, and generate all of the stub files for you.

 Sphinx documentation setups are altered to generate man pages by default.
 They also have several pieces of information that are known to setup.py injected